yashkemkar/devnotes/Notes/javascript.md

     </script>
 ```

+### Event delegation and bubbling
 #### How to make a submit form button work without refreshing the whole page
-Not sure why it was decided that way, however the default action for submitting is a form is to refresh the whole page.
+Not sure why it was decided that way, however the default action for submitting a form is to refresh the whole page.
 However, this can be disruptive and can end up making the user's experience of the website quite slow, so we can submit button in a different way and cancel the default behaviour.
 We can still make it work on an event, ie with a click, but the way we do it is to assign an onsubmit attribute in the form open tag and set it equal to return handleSubmitForm(event) with the same event parsed into the handleSubmitForm function below in our JavaScript code.
 See the code below for an example:
 ```
     <form id="form-example" onsubmit="return handleSubmitForm(event)">
         <label for="name">Name:</label>